 Related Topic: Cleaning Validation Protocol for Pharmaceutical Equipment

-Validation phase 2 is a period of 2 to 4 weeks (30 days) to spend carrying out further intensive monitoring.
-The sampling plan should be the same as in Phase 1.
-During this phase, water can be used for the production process.
+In Validation Phase 2, a period of 2 to 4 weeks (30 days) is dedicated to conducting additional intensive monitoring.
+The sampling plan should remain consistent with Phase 1.
+During this phase, water can be utilized for the production process.

-- It Shows that demonstrates should be done for consistent production and delivery of water of the required quantity and quality.
+• It shows that a demonstration should be carried out for the consistent production and delivery of water of the required quantity and quality.
 When the system is operated as per the standard operating procedure.

 After completion of Phase 1 and Phase 2, Phase 3 is typically run for one year.
 During this phase, water can be used for manufacturing purposes.

-- During phase 3, the sample locations, sampling frequencies, and therefore the test should be reduced to normal routine patterns supported by established procedures proven during Phase 1 and phase 2.
+• During Phase 3, the sample locations, sampling frequencies, and therefore the test should be reduced to normal routine patterns that shall be supported by established procedures proven during Phase 1 and Phase 2.

-- After completion of Phase 3 of the qualification program for the water purification unit system, a systematic review should be undertaken.
-Following this review, a routine plan should be established based on phase 3.
+• After completing Phase 3 of the qualification program for the water purification unit system, we should conduct a systematic review.
+After this review, let’s create a routine plan based on Phase 3.

-Monitoring should include a combination of online instrument monitoring of parameters such as flow, pressure, temperature, conductivity, and total TOC, and simple offline testing for physical-chemical and microbial attributes.
+Monitoring should involve a mix of online instrument monitoring for parameters like flow, pressure, temperature, conductivity, and total TOC, along with specific offline testing for physical-chemical and microbial characteristics.

 Related Post: Difference between Validation, Calibration, and Qualification in Pharma